 How to Analyze Likert Scale Data

 Instead, it is recommended that you use a mode score for easy inappropriate for ordinal data.
-To calculate the mode score for Likert scale data, simply determine the number that appears the most.
-Let’s say you surveyed ten people on the quality of a product on a 5 point scale and the results were as follows:
+First, to calculate the mode score for Likert scale data, simply determine the number that appears the most.
+So, let’s say you surveyed ten people on the quality of a product on a 5 point scale and the results were as follows:

 5, 5, 4, 1, 4, 4, 4, 4, 4, 3